Best 11 Cyber Threat Intelligence Solutions For Enterprise (2026)

 CrowdStrike Adversary Intelligence Logo

 Founded in 2011, CrowdStrike is a global provider of cloud-native security solutions and is particularly well known for its endpoint protection platform.
 CrowdStrike Adversary Intelligence, formerly Falcon X, is a threat intelligence platform that combines dark web monitoring, adversary profiling, and automated threat analysis.
-What sets CrowdStrike apart is its detailed and contextualised integrated threat intelligence, which provides not only details of an attack but also the wider motivation and expertise of the threat actor behind it, helping admins strengthen their defense.
-We think Adversary Intelligence slots in naturally for organisations already running CrowdStrike products.
+What sets CrowdStrike apart is its detailed and contextualized integrated threat intelligence, which provides not only details of an attack but also the wider motivation and expertise of the threat actor behind it, helping admins strengthen their defense.
+We think Adversary Intelligence slots in naturally for organizations already running CrowdStrike products.

 • Pre-built incident response playbooks accelerate SOC workflows without custom development